Skip to content

 how to train so generalization is proven, not assumed.

-The model is a CatBoost gradient-boosted regressor over the selected feature set.
 The choice of gradient boosting over deep learning was evidence-driven: tree-based models consistently outperform deep architectures on structured tabular data (Grinsztajn et al., 2022).
 CatBoost specifically uses ordered boosting to produce unbiased gradient estimates (Prokhorenkova et al., 2018), which avoids the prediction shift that standard boosting accumulates from reusing the same examples for both gradient computation and leaf fitting.

 Each training run is an isolated, reproducible experiment.
 Dagster orchestrates the pipeline as a directed acyclic graph where every asset declares its dependencies explicitly.
-Experiment IDs are content-addressable: the same data range and feature configuration always produce the same experiment hash.
-Model IDs are derived from experiment IDs plus hyperparameters.
-Reproducibility is enforced by pinned dependencies and content-addressable IDs, up to numerical tolerance (Sculley et al., 2015).
+Experiment IDs are content addressable: the same versioned code, data snapshot, feature definitions, and configuration produce the same hash, and model IDs extend that identity with hyperparameters.
+Randomness is controlled through fixed seeds.
+Any change, however small, yields a distinct model ID.

 I accept two trade-offs.
 First, gradient boosting gives up the representational power of deep sequence models.
 For the current feature set and data scale, the evidence favors trees.
 That trade would reverse with richer sequential structure or orders of magnitude more data.
 Second, tree-based model outputs are bounded by the leaf values seen during training.
-If the market enters a regime the model has never seen, predictions are bounded by the training distribution, not by the new conditions.
-This is why the monitoring and abstention layers downstream are not optional: they detect when the model is operating outside its training distribution (Grinsztajn et al., 2022).
+If the market enters a regime the model has never seen, predictions are bounded by the training distribution, not by the new conditions (Grinsztajn et al., 2022).
+This is why the uncertainty, monitoring, and abstention layers downstream are not optional: they help separate "small expected move" from "wide uncertainty" and detect when the model is operating outside its training distribution.

 Model Evaluation